BizzAppDev-Systems/connector-woocommerce/connector_woo_base/README.rst

 **Configuration**
 *****************

-* Partner Import/Export:
+* Odoo Backend:
-    - Go to Woocommerce Backends.
-    - Add Credentils to Import and Export Partners.
-    - Click 'Import Partners' button to Import the Partners from Woocommerce.
-    - Click 'Export Partners' button to Export the Partners and storing it in Woocommerce.
+    - Add configuration details such as the Location, version, Client Key, and Client Secret to sync with the database.

 **Usage**
 *********

 * This module, 'Connector Woo Base,' acts as a connector or integration tool for facilitating interaction between the Woocommerce platform and Odoo.
-It provides import and export functionality specifically designed for managing customers in Woocommerce during the export process and for managing customers in Odoo during the import process.

 **Known issues/Roadmap**